femou1/pb-handbooks/pbst_handbook.md

 <div align="center"><h1>Security Rewards</h1></div>

 Have you proven to be a very competent and skillful member?
-You may be eligible for some rewards that PBST has to offer!
+You may be eligible for some rewards that PBST has to offer.

 ![PBST defenders role logo|500x500, 10%](upload://cR29fX66CEj39p93yDte6F84zvn.png) **Defender of the Week:**

-Upon seeing someone showing outstanding performance during events such as Patrols and Raids over the course of a week, an event host can nominate said person for the Defender of the Week reward!
-The reward gives you a prefix on your rank tag and a pinkish-red role in the communications server as well as access to a special chat for winners and boosters!
+Upon seeing someone showing outstanding performance during events such as Patrols and Raids over the course of a week, an event host can nominate said person for the Defender of the Week reward.
+The reward gives you a prefix on your rank tag and a silver role in the communications server as well as access to a special chat for winners and boosters.

-- Only people between Cadet-Tier 3 can obtain this reward
+- Only people between Cadet–Tier 3 can obtain this reward

 -  Those who achieve the reward carry it for 1 week